Priti0427/Predicting-Default-of-Credit-Card-Clients/README.md

 > **Task:** Given a client's historical credit and payment behavior, predict whether they will **default on payment in the next month**.

-### Why This Problem Matters

-- Millions of customers increase banks' exposure to default risk
-- Traditional models rely on manual judgment and have limitations
-- Machine Learning captures non-linear patterns in payment data
-- Banks can make better data-driven decisions using these models
-- Supports regulatory requirements like IFRS 9 for Expected Credit Loss estimation

 ---

 ## 3. Dataset